-Every charitable organization that is required to file or that files a registration statement pursuant to section 50-22-02 shall file an annual report along with a ten dollar fee with the secretary of state on or before September first of each year.
+1. Every charitable organization that is required to file or that files a registration statement pursuant to section 50-22-02 shall file an annual report along with a ten dollar fee with the secretary of state on or before September first of each year.
 The report must be postmarked by the United States postal service or other carrier, in a properly addressed, postage prepaid, sealed envelope.

-The secretary of state may extend the filing date for the annual report of any charitable organization, if a written application for extension is received before the filing deadline.
+The secretary of state may extend the filing date for the annual report of any charitable organization, if a written application for extension is received before the filing deadline an extension may be granted for a single year, or permanently at the request of the charitable organization.
 A charitable organization with a fiscal year ending within three months prior to the filing deadline may make a written request for an extension to apply to reports for subsequent years until the fiscal year is changed.
+A filing date may not be extended under this subsection beyond December first of any given year an annual report is due.